I traveled to Moldova in a bit of a funk.

 If truth be known, Transnistria - which means beyond the Dniester River - was the one reason I initially wanted to visit Moldova.
 It's one of the world's unrecognized countries, or countries that consider themselves independent but that don't belong to the UN and that no one else recognizes.

-Below is a quick overview of my Transnistria visit.
+Below is a quick overview of my Transnistria visit, which was one of my top Moldova things to do.

 Getting to Transnistria on your own is certainly possible but I felt better knowing I had someone with me who spoke Russian.
 To visit Transnistria on your own, you can take the train that goes to Odessa (but I remember thinking the schedules were simply not workable) or the bus, which runs often between Chisinau and the Transnistrian capital, Tiraspol.
 Given a choice I'd take the bus.